dlweatherhead/entelect-challenge-2018-visualiser/README.md

 ### How this works
-This visualizer will replay a completed match using the output game states from the game-runner
+This visualizer will replay a completed match using the output game states from the game-runner Place the visualizer in the starter-pack directory, and have at least 1 replay available in the tower-defence-matches directory to run

 ### Development Notes
 This visualizer was built using Unity 2017.1.0f3